haskellweekly/haskellweekly/data/newsletter/issue-393.markdown

 - [​Cabal-install 3.10.2.0 released](https://discourse.haskell.org/t/cabal-install-3-10-2-0-released/8009) by Hécate Moonlight

+- [Quick and Simple Benchmarking](https://mmhaskell.com/blog/2023/11/6/quick-and-simple-benchmarking) by Monday Morning Haskell
+  > As a programmer, you have to constantly be asking, "How Good is my Code?".
+There are a lot of different ways code can be "good" or "bad", but one of the key indicators in many cases is the time performance of your code.
+How long does it take your code to run on particular inputs?

 - [Stubbing I/O in Yesod](https://jezenthomas.com/2023/11/stubbing-io-in-yesod/) by Jezen Thomas
   > I’ve seen people struggle with figuring out how to stub IO actions in Yesod request handlers for writing automated tests.
 Here’s a simple example of one way to approach this.

 - [​The Botan Cryptography Community Project has been funded!](https://discourse.haskell.org/t/the-botan-cryptography-community-project-has-been-funded/7989) by ApothecaLabs
   > It is with great joy today that I may announce that the Botan Cryptography Community Project Proposal has been accepted for funding by the Haskell Foundation!